 Corrosion of metal parts, especially those exposed to brackish water, is common for boats.
-Corrosion can be caused by stray electric currents from shorepower installations, improperly grounded A.C. lines and circuits, and poorly insulated D.C. powered equipment from boats moored nearby.
+Corrosion may be caused by stray electric currents from shorepower installations, improperly grounded AC lines and circuits, and poorly insulated DC-powered equipment from your boat or from boats moored nearby.

 Corrosion is accelerated when electric current is present.
 For example, in the following list (next page), aluminum is less noble than copper.
-This means the aluminum will corrode faster than copper if the two are submerged in seawater.
+This means the aluminum will corrode faster than copper if the two are submerged in water.